rastegarpanah/rastegarpanah.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist intersted in machilne learning monitoring and responsible AI.
+I am a Data Scientist working on Machilne Learning monitoring and responsible AI.
 In the past few years I have been working on developing new tools and measures for issues surrounding fairness, privacy, explainability in ML.